What Is Auto-Tune (And How to Use It)?

 5. Judge it in the full mix, not soloed, where small movements are far less obvious.

-The same principles apply to any tuning workflow — see our step-by-step on how to tune vocals.
+The same principles apply to any tuning workflow — see our step-by-step on how to tune vocals, and our guide to fixing pitchy vocals when a take is consistently off.
 Tune on a clean recording for best results, so start with a solid home vocal recording.

 How to use Auto-Tune as an effect